aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A foolish man listens to his heart.
-A wise man listens to cookies.
+> 🥠 Never do something halfway.
+If you do it w

-Last update: Mon Jul 13 08:07:49 2026
+Last update: Tue Jul 14 07:01:20 2026

 ### Let's play! 🎮